lazywithclass/learning/programming-languages/python/modules/README.md

 ├── __init__.py
 ```

-From this folder by running the following command, you should see "oh hai" printed to the console
+From inside the example folder by running the following command, you should see "oh hai" printed to the console

 ```bash
 $ python -m example_user.hello